 Confessing this to your partner, however, doesn’t always work out well.
 These people are important to them and have been in their life before you came along.
 Making your dislike for them be known can become a persistent point of contention in the relationship.
 For the sake of happiness and harmony, you pretend to like them and even socialize with them occasionally.
 It might be dishonest but it’s a compromise people often make.

 Related Reading: How To Deal With A Lying Husband?

 We humor our partners by laughing at their silly jokes.
 While a sense of humor is attractive to everyone and a trait many aspire to, wit doesn’t come easy.
 However, it seems a little harsh to break your partner’s bubble and let them know that their jokes suck.
 So we resort to one of the most common white lies in relationships – faking laughter.

 Well, at least at the beginning of the relationship.
 Lame jokes and offensive ones, however, are not the same things.
 If your partner tends to make racist, sexist jokes, it’s a reflection of their belief system.
 You need to take off your kid gloves and have an honest conversation with your partner about this.

 5. I’m fine

 Much has been made of this phrase.
-There are thousands of memes and jokes (usually with a sexist undertone) that talk about how people tend to not tell their partner that they are upset and say “I’m fine” while expecting their partners to understand that they aren’t.
-These memes are partially based on reality of course.
+There are thousands of memes and jokes (usually with a sexist undertone) about people (read women) resorting to the ‘I’m fine’ response when they’re not and expect their partners to understand it without having to say the words.